davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 [de Arruda et al. (2015) ](https://aclanthology.org/W15-5614){:target="_blank"}[^9] created a corpus of political news in Brazilian Portuguese, annotating each paragraph with the sentiment according to two dimensions: the political actor referred to by the paragraph, and the sentiment of that reference: positive, negative or neutral.
 The origin of the sentiment is left open in this resource.
 [Baraniak & Sydow, (2021) ](https://www.sciencedirect.com/science/article/pii/S1877050921018755){:target="_blank"}[^8] provide similar corpora, annotating the sentiment towards a political personality in newspaper texts on-line, for English and Polish.

 ## __Extracting Targeted Sentiment from News Text__

 Several authors have explored methods for extracting sentiment involving political actors.
 It should be noted that many of the works transform the task of detecting sentiment into a task of detecting a relationship between mentioned entities [(Bassignana & Plank, 2022) ](https://aclanthology.org/2022.acl-srw.7){:target="_blank"}[^2].

-Some explore these relationships in an international political context, i.e.: the actors are nations mentioned in political news text, and some of these relationships implicitly have a positive or negative sentiment. [@oconnor-etal-2013-learning] propose an unsupervised model based on *topic models* and linguistic patterns to identify relationships, in an open-ended way, describing conflicts between nations referenced in English news articles. [@han-etal-2019-permanent] also propose an unsupervised model to generate relationship descriptors for pairs of nations mentioned in English news articles.
-The proposed model extends the work of [@iyyer-etal-2016-feuding] by integrating linguistic information (i.e.: verbal predicates and common and proper nouns) in order to identify the context of the relations.
+Some explore these relationships in an international political context, i.e.: the actors are nations mentioned in political news text, and some of these relationships implicitly have a positive or negative sentiment.
+[O’Connor et al. (2013)  ](https://aclanthology.org/P13-1108){:target="_blank"}[^10] propose an unsupervised model based on topic models and linguistic patterns to identify relationships, in an open-ended way, describing conflicts between nations referenced in English news articles.

+[Han et al. (2019)  ](https://aclanthology.org/N19-1167){:target="_blank"}[^11] also propose an unsupervised model to generate relationship descriptors for pairs of nations mentioned in English news articles.
+The proposed model extends the work of [Iyyer et al. (2016) ](https://aclanthology.org/N16-1180){:target="_blank"}[^7] by integrating linguistic information (i.e.: verbal predicates and common and proper nouns) in order to identify the context of the relations.

 [@liang2019blames] defines the task of extracting guilt relations for English texts: given an article $$d$$ and a set of entities $$E$$, present in the article, detect if there is a guilt relation $$(s,t)$$, where $$s,t \in E$$, when $$s$$ blames $$t$$ based on the article $$d$$, and there$ are $$\lvert{E}\rvert \cdot (\lvert{E}\rvert - 1)$$, possible guilt relations.
 To detect these relationships, the authors propose 3 models.
-The *Entity Prior* model extracts information about entities, trying to capture a *prior* about who is likely to blame whom without additional information.
+The *Entity Prior* model extracts information about entities, trying to capture a prior about who is likely to blame whom without additional information.
 The *Context* model makes use of the context information of the sentence where two entities occur to determine the presence of a blame relationship.
 The *Combined* model combines the information from the two previous models into a single model.
 The authors applied this approach to a corpus with 998 news articles and about 3 entities per article, reporting a macro-average F<sub>1</sub> of 0.70 with the *Combined* model.

 [@park-etal-2021-blames] proposes a structure of relations to detect sentiment and direction: given a sentence $$s$$ referring to two entities $$p$$ and $$q$$, detect which sentiment relation between $$p$$ and $$q$$ out of five possible ones: neutral, $$p$$ has a positive or negative opinion of $$q$$, or $$q$$ has a positive or negative opinion of $$p$$.
 In their work, the authors use multiple models by transforming the sentiment extraction task into sub-tasks that answer yes/no questions for each of the 5 possible sentiments, then combining the various results into a final result.
 This approach is applied to English in a corpus created by the authors containing sentences from news articles containing at least two entities.The pairs of entities are annotated with one of the 5 possible sentiments.
 The authors report a macro-average F<sub>1</sub> of 0.68.